Mencap’s website has been designed, developed and tested alongside people with a learning disability, their parents, carers and family members.

 Change background or text colour

-We are addressing some issues with our heading structure to make sure that all pages of our website follow a logical order and are easier to navigate.
-The entire site should have been checked by summer 2017.
+We have addressed issues with our heading structure to make sure that all pages of our website follow a logical order and are easier to navigate.

 If you use assistive technology, like a screen-reader, we want to make sure that our website’s technology and content works together to give you the best possible experience.